jet-lab/jet-bots/README.md

 ## Purpose

-This market maker bot can be used for testing on localnet or devnet.
+This market maker bot can be used for testing on devnet or localnet.
 It is not recommended to use this as-is for trading on mainnet; this is a very basic implementation and you will likely lose money.
 It can however be used as the basis to build your own profitable trading strategy.

 ## Setup